 - Print: This invokes the Print dialog box. - Setup: This accesses the Print Setup dialog box.

-• Properties: This accesses the standard schematic Properties dialog box, which lets you make last minute changes to colors, fonts, and the title block.
+• Properties: This accesses the standard schematic Properties dialog box, allowing last minute changes to colors, fonts, and the title block.

 • Help: This accesses the Help System.